semprunl/interview/weather.md

     - The total distance travelled.

     - Persist every line into a Postgres or h2 DB.

-  3. Create a program which can display past information stored in the database - given a time range:
+ 3. Create a program which can display past information (see above) stored in the database - given a time range

-    - The minimum temperature.

-    - The maximum temperature.

-    - The mean temperature.

-    - The number of observations from each observatory.

-    - The total distance travelled.

 #### Notes